saucelabs/sauce-docs/docs/test-fairy/sdk/remote-logging.md

 ```

 We recommend sending all calls to <code>NSLog</code> to TestFairy so you can continue to use <code>NSLog</code> and see all your log statements in your session.<br/>
-To enable sending logs to TestFairy, you will have to redefine <code>NSLog</code> using a macro with the following lines.
+To enable sending logs to TestFairy, you have to redefine <code>NSLog</code> using a macro with the following lines.
 This macro allows you to continue using <code>NSLog</code> in your code while also adding the logs to the matching session in TestFairy).

 ### Changing Your Prefix Header